PoliceOracle.com

 As in any job application process, it is important to give yourself every chance of success, so that you get it right first time.
 Before you apply you might like to consider these things;

 1. Purchasing one of the packages prepared by those in the know that will help you with the application process.
-The one we would recommend is How To Become A PCSO, and for assistance in the actual selection process, the recommended provider of high quality courses is 'In2Police'.
+For assistance in the actual selection process, the recommended provider of high quality courses is 'In2Police'.

 2. Joining the nationwide discussion in the PCSOs forum